AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 	![](../../../../../images/eurd-win-display-text-using-character-comb.png)

-Double-click any of these controls to invoke an in-place editor where you can enter text and format it.
+Double-click any of these controls to invoke an in-place editor where you can enter and format text.

 ![](../../../../../images/eurd-win-display-text-in-place-editor.png)

-Press CTRL+Enter to submit text changes and close this mode.
+Press CTRL+Enter to submit changes and close this mode.

-Use the corresponding toolbar elements to access the selected control's font and alignment settings.
+You can use the corresponding toolbar elements to access the selected control's font and alignment settings.

 ![](../../../../../images/eurd-win-display-text-formatting-toolbar.png)